Pet Owners Policies & Procedures

 All dogs are required by King County Health Department to have proof of current vaccinations and must have up-to-date vaccinations in order to be a Good Dog client.
-Owner MUST submit written proof of current Distemper, Hepatitis, Parainfluenza, and Parvovirus (DA2PP, DA2PP-C, DHLPP, DHPP), Bordetella (kennel cough), and Rabies vaccinations or a letter from your treating veterinarian.
-All vaccinations and proofs of vaccinations must be up-to-date before your dog can enter the facility - this applies to return and new clients alike.
+Owners MUST submit written proof of current Distemper, Hepatitis, Parainfluenza, and Parvovirus (DA2PP, DA2PP-C, DHLPP, DHPP), Bordetella (kennel cough), and Rabies vaccinations or a letter from your treating veterinarian.
+All vaccinations and proof of vaccinations must be up-to-date before your dog can enter the facility - this applies to return and new clients alike.

 What to Bring

 Please bring a leash, a quick-release collar, any food or treats (no rawhides, greenies, or bully sticks), and medication that you would like your pet to be given throughout their stay.
 We supply beds and dishes.
 Please do not bring dishes, beds, blankets, toys, or anything that you would prefer to not have destroyed, lost, or peed upon.